This post will cover some of the best activities to enjoy in Rome.

 This ancient city is also often home to at least a few notable tennis matches each year.

-No matter which sport you enjoy, chances are you’ll find a great event to attend when you visit.
+No matter which sports you enjoy, chances are you’ll find a great event to attend when you visit.

-For more details, check our monthly posts on things to do in Rome.
+For more details, check our monthly posts on fun things to do in Rome.

 10. Consider Getting a Tourist Pass

 Some of the most popular activities in Rome are included at a discount with various tourist attraction passes.

 These services typically allow you to pay one flat price for access to dozens of different attractions.
 The more locations you visit, the more money you save!